 We wanted to prompt Kiwis to think about what makes them feel lucky.
-We hope this will help families have a conversation about the importance of protecting what they value and who they love, and ultimately encourage them to take action.
+We hope this will help families have a conversation about the importance of protecting what they value and who they love and ultimately encourage them to take action.

 It seems us Kiwis are aware of a wide range of risks but we’re not so good at protecting ourselves from all the possibilities.
-Research presented last week by the Financial Services Council* indicates, for example that we are more likely to protect our property than consider the impact of how our day-to-day lives would be affected by the death of a family member or not being able to work.
+Research presented last week by the Financial Services Council indicates, for example, that we are more likely to protect our property than consider the impact of how our day-to-day lives would be affected by the death of a family member or not being able to work.
 We should be thinking about both.

 This research supports our thinking at Pinnacle Life.
 There are lots of reasons why Kiwis are reluctant to take out insurance but one thing we know is that people cherish their families and that they understand bad stuff happens.
-As Kiwis we tend to take a ‘she’ll be right’ attitude and think ‘it won’t happen to us’.
-That’s until someone close to us is affected by loss of health or a death and suddenly we don’t feel so invincible.
+As Kiwis, we tend to take a ‘she’ll be right’ attitude and think ‘it won’t happen to us’.
+That’s until someone close to us is affected by a loss of health or death and suddenly we don’t feel so invincible.